 Option 3: Fabric covered gel sheeting

 The gel material used in gel toe sleeves and caps is great for preventing blisters.
 It can be purchased in adhesive sheets with a thickness of 5mm.
 You can trim a heel-grip shape and apply it to the back of your shoe, just like a heel grip.
 The material itself undergoes a lot of shear (internal stretching) via its low shear modulus.
 This means the skin is spared of some shear that could lead to blisters.
 I’ve used this myself to stop wearing holes in my shoes, and with a few patients.
 The difficulty with it is that it rolls down.
 Due to the thickness of the material, your sock catches the top of the material too easily when you slide your heel into your shoe and the gel ends up rolling down.
 It can also wear out quickly in the presence of a Haglund’s deformity.
 It’s unfortunate because on the face of it, this material holds a lot of hope.
-However, fear not, because the next option is the clear winner, in my humble opinion.
+However, fear not, because better options and the clear winner is coming up.

 Option 4: Duct tape

 Forget paper tape, Fixomul or Elastoplast.
 Duct tape is by far the best tape to use to cover any holes.
-It presumably has a lower COF compared to other tapes (though I can’t for the life of me find any COF stats) and is hard-wearing, no doubt.
+It presumably has lower frictional properties compared to other tapes (though I can’t for the life of me find any Coefficient of Friction stats) and is hard-wearing, no doubt.
 But you’ve got to avoid folds and creases like the images below.
 These areas of high focal pressure will irritate the skin.
 Easier said than done, I know.

-You apply Engo patches to your shoe just like a heel-grip.
-They are much thinner than a heel grip and so this makes it easier to avoid catching the top of the patch as your slide your heel into your shoe.
+You apply ENGO Patches to your shoe just like a heel-grip.
+They’re much thinner than a heel grip and so this makes it easier to avoid catching the top of the patch as your slide your heel into your shoe.
 However, some care is still needed.
-Read this how-to about applying Engo patches to your footwear.
-They also prevent this wearing at the back of your shoe.
+Read this how-to for applying ENGO Patches to your footwear.
+They prevent wearing at the back of your shoe spectacularly!
 They are surprisingly hardy, lasting months and months at a time (or over a year in my case).
-You can also use them to fix existing holes, like I did here on my father-in-law’s shoes (belwo).
-I just pushed all the foam back into place, folded the edges of the worn lining back down as best I could, and popped an Engo patch over it to cover it all up.
+You can also use them to fix existing holes, like I did here on my father-in-law’s shoes (below).
+I just pushed all the foam back into place, folded the edges of the worn lining back down as best I could, and popped an ENGO Patch over it to cover it all up.
 I used a large oval here from the ENGO 4-Pack, but you can also use the heel patches of course.

 - Carlson JM.
 2001.
 The friction factor.
 OrthoKinetic Review.
 1.7 Nov-Dec: 1-3.